smolanalyst/smolanalyst/README.md

 ## TODO

+- Remove the monkey patching of pandas and use a local docker enviroment
 - Global CLI installation and package distribution
 - Improve CLI configuration prompting and look
 - Integrate SciPy for statistical analysis